xrysamuel/CS2303-FileSystem/README.md

 > e
 ```

-The meaning of each field in result of "ls" is similar to the meaning of fields in that of "ls -al" in a Linux system.
+The meaning of each field in the "ls" command's output is similar to that of "ls -al" in a Linux system.
 The first field indicates whether the item is a directory and provides permission information.
-The second field indicates the group ID (gid) of the file.
-The third field indicates the user ID (uid) of the file.
+The second field represents the group ID (gid) of the file.
+The third field represents the user ID (uid) of the file.
 The fourth field indicates the file size.
-The fifth field indicates the last modification information of the file.
+The fifth field indicates the last modification time of the file.
 The sixth field indicates the file name.

 ```
 drwxrwxrwx     0     0       1536 May 30 17:15 ..